Have you ever looked at your wardrobe and wondered where do these clothes come from, how are they made, and where will they go once their use is over.

 Then, what’s the solution? – Sustainable Fashion

-The easiest and simplest option is to become conscious about your purchase.
+- The easiest and simplest option is to become conscious of your purchase.
 Buy only when you need.

-If you feel that the purpose of the clothes is over, you consider upcycling them for some other use.
+- If you feel that the purpose of the clothes is over, you can consider upcycling them for some other use.

 What is Sustainable Fabric?